rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

 #### Revoke privileges

 Sometimes you might need to revoke (remove) privileges from a user.
-For example: suppose that you were granting `ALL` privileges to 'demouser'@'localhost', but you accidentally granted privileges to all other databases, too:
+For example, suppose that you were granting `ALL` privileges to 'demouser'@'localhost', but you accidentally granted privileges to all other databases, too, as shown in the following commands:

     +-----------------------------------------------------------------------------------------------------------------+
     | Grants for demouser@localhost                                                                                   |